pydoit/doit/doc/index.rst

      it can be customized for each task (:ref:`more <attr-uptodate>`)
    - *target* files are not required in order to check if a task is up-to-date (:ref:`more <up-to-date-def>`)
-   - *dependencies* can be dinamically calculated by other tasks (:ref:`more <attr-calc_dep>`)
+   - *dependencies* can be dynamically calculated by other tasks (:ref:`more <attr-calc_dep>`)